coleworsley/byob/README.md

 # Craft Brewz

+The API is [REST API](http://en.wikipedia.org/wiki/Representational_State_Transfer "RESTful") Currently, return format for all endpoints is [JSON](http://json.org/ "JSON").

 Craft Brewz (BYOB) allows users to go to breweries and add their information as well as adding what beers they tried when they were there.
-They can update the information as well as delete it.

-The API is [REST API](http://en.wikipedia.org/wiki/Representational_State_Transfer "RESTful") Currently, return format for all endpoints is [JSON](http://json.org/ "JSON").
+A user can create, read, update and delete data within the API.

 ***

 ## Endpoints